Forricide/still-feel-alive/Chapter 13.md

 There are more important things to think about.

 Her vision sharpens.
 The beast, the *Leviathan*, has almost reached the city.
 It carves through the water, a straight line, ignorant or uncaring of obstacles in its path.

+It's easy to remember Dragon's instructions, to avoid catching other capes in the detonation.
+But there's no risk here, the beast having yet to reach the city.

 She presses down her thumb, hard.
 Then she joins him in the water, even as she can feel the device expanding.